What does SPCA stand for?

-The Maryland SPCA does not euthanize any healthy animals.
+The Maryland SPCA does not euthanize healthy or treatable animals.
 Some animals, sadly, are unable to be safely adopted— those with serious behavior or medical problems.

 The MD SPCA saves lives community-wide by:

-Taking pets in from other shelters—over 800 animals transported in from the BARCS city shelter last year!
+- Taking pets in from other shelters—over 1,000 animals transported in from local shelters last year!

-Collecting pet food for Kibble Connection, which provides pet food to local Meals on Wheels clients—more than 9,000 pounds of dry pet food and 10,000 cans of wet food collected in 2011!
+- Collecting pet food for Kibble Connection, which provides pet food to local Meals on Wheels clients—more than 17,000 pounds of dry pet food collected in 2013!

-Providing training and advice to owners to keep pets in their homes!
+- Providing training and advice to more than 700 owners to keep pets in their homes!

 How long do you keep the animals at your adoption center?